 AHR Short Volume

-American Healthcare REIT, Inc. (AHR) operates in the Real Estate sector, specifically the REIT - Healthcare Facilities industry, with a market capitalization near $9.95B, listed on NYSE, employing roughly 114 people, carrying a beta of 0.94 to the broader market.
-Formed by the successful merger of Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV, as well as the acquisition of the business and operations of American Healthcare Investors, American Healthcare REIT is one of the larger healthcare-focused real estate investment trusts globally with assets totaling approximately $4.
+American Healthcare REIT, Inc. (AHR) operates in the Real Estate sector, specifically the REIT - Healthcare Facilities industry, with a market capitalization near $10.54B, listed on NYSE, employing roughly 114 people, carrying a beta of 0.81 to the broader market.
+American Healthcare REIT (AHR) was forged through a significant strategic consolidation, combining Griffin-American Healthcare REIT III and Griffin-American Healthcare REIT IV, along with integrating the business and operations of American Healthcare Investors.
 Led by Jeffrey T. Hanson, public since 2024-02-07.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.